richhaar/autosar-crc/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+To get going you need the following installed:

 * NodeJS
 * npm